 It is not just young girls who suffer from the lack of control over their own reproductive health.
-Enabling women to space pregnancies out by three to five years could almost halve infant death in the poorest countries
+Enabling women to space pregnancies out by three to five years could almost halve infant death in the poorest countries, one study found.

 The failure to give women access to reliable family planning increases poverty and reduces the number of girls in school and in the workforce.

 Lack of money to buy contraceptives, underfunding of family planning programs and lack of trained medical personnel are all major reasons that make life harder for women.
 There is no doubt, too, that cultural and family pressures -- often resting on a lack of women's equality within their homes and communities -- play a role.
 We have to lift these barriers wherever we find them.